BLOG

 Ark of Bukhara — A City Within a City

-Ark of Bukhara is the oldest fortress in Bukhara and for centuries served as the residence of its rulers — from khans to emirs.
-Its foundations go back to early settlement layers, making it one of the most historically important sites in the city.
+The Ark of Bukhara is the oldest fortress of the city and for centuries served as the residence of its rulers — from early khans to later emirs.
+Archaeological evidence shows that its foundations go back to very early settlement layers, making it one of the most ancient and symbolically important sites in Bukhara.

 Bolo Haouz Mosque — Friday Mosque